penguincoco/penguincoco.github.io/iconProjects.md

 ## Design Considerations

 When it comes to designing a costume, there are a few things that I take into consideration.

-	1. The character's original colour scheme.
+	1. The character's original colour scheme and costume.

 	2. The character's personality and interests.

 	3. The character's cultural background.

 All of these elements play a role in how I design each character's costume, but at a different extent for each Icon.

 All of the Icon project editions fall into one of two categories: following a piece of clothing--like a dress or kimono--and following a theme--like Bombshells or Pokemon.